Portrait by Joanne Crawford, June 2024

 I’m committed to regenerative agricultural practices that go beyond sustainability.
 For me, it’s all about local, climate beneficial, slow fashion.

-Almost everything in my supply chain can be fully traced (except the mordant I use to make sure the colours last).
-Everything is sourced as close to Bristol as I can get it, and my pieces are 100% made in the UK.
+Almost everything in my supply chain can be fully traced (except the mordant I currently use to make sure the colours last).
+Everything is sourced as close to Bristol as I can get it.

 I’m always thinking about how I can have the lowest environmental impact, from sourcing the raw materials and making the knitwear, to zero waste manufacturing processes and plastic-free packaging.
 Everything counts – my yarn ends get used to attach my swing tags, and the tiny scraps go into the compost which feeds next years' dye plants.